-The first sculpture on the left holds a horn full of fruit and represents Abundance of Fruits.
-The second holds ears of corn in her hand and represents Fertility of the Fields.
-The third holds a cup and grapes, symbolizing the Products of Autumn.
+The first sculpture on the left holds a horn full of fruit and represents the abundance of fruits.
+The second holds ears of corn in her hand and represents the fertility of the fields.
+The third holds a cup and grapes, symbolizing the products of autumn.
 The last one is decorated with flowers and represents the joy of meadows and gardens.

 The fountain also features numerous marble decorations of all kinds of plant species, distributed in all corners of the work.
 It’s possible to distinguish more than 30 species carved on the stones.

-On the facade of Palazzo Poli, on the corner with Piazza dei Crociferi, a wild fig tree on top of the balustrade and a caper plant are sculpted.
-Below the statue of Abundance are a swamp bush, four branches of ivy, a prickly pear, lake reeds, and an oak trunk.
+On the facade of Palazzo Poli, on the side of Piazza dei Crociferi, a wild fig tree on top of the balustrade and a caper plant are sculpted.
+Below the statue of Health are a swamp bush, four branches of ivy, a prickly pear, lake reeds, and an oak trunk.